-White Collar vs. Blue Collar Crime
+White Collar Crime Vs. Blue Collar Crime: What’s The Difference?

 It is common to hear mention of “white collar crime” and “blue collar crime” in the field of criminal defense.
 But what do these really mean and what is the difference?
 In the most general sense, blue collar crime is broadly used as a term for crimes committed by people from a lower social class.
 Examples of a blue collar crime would be crimes of theft, crimes of violence, street crimes, drug crimes, etc. The opposite is generally true of white collar crimes.
 It usually involves criminal acts committed by a higher social class, and the acts typically are committed in commercial and business settings.
 The intention of white collar crime is frequently financially centered, either through personal gain or creating unlawful business advantages.
 Although white collar crimes are not typically associated with violence or aggression, they are still extremely serious and are commonly prosecuted at both a state and federal level.
 It is not uncommon to see significant amounts of serve time in prison for a white collar crime conviction.